cesarferreira/AndroidQuickUtils/README.md

 QuickUtils.web.changeWirelessState(Context context, boolean state);
 ```

-### Check if can connect to the server, also this method will need the permissions "android.permission.INTERNET"
+### Check if can connect to the server
+also this method will need the permissions "android.permission.INTERNET"
 true if the connection returned a successful code

 ```java
 QuickUtils.web.checkServerConnection(URL u);
 ```

-### Check if can connect to the server, also this method will need the permissions "android.permission.INTERNET"
+### Check if can connect to the server
+also this method will need the permissions "android.permission.INTERNET"
 true if the connection returned a successful code

 ```java